-Greater Cambridge includes both the city of Cambridge and the surrounding district of South Cambridgeshire and has a combined population of approximately 3086,000 people.
-The Greater Cambridge area is important to the national economy and includes the historic city centre; two world.class universities; internationally renowned high-tech research, innovation, and science parks (including the largest centre of medical research and health science in Europe: the Cambridge Biomedical Campus); and more than one hundred rural hamlets, villages, and three new towns under development.
+Greater Cambridge includes both the city of Cambridge and the surrounding district of South Cambridgeshire with a combined population of approximately 308,000 people.
+The Greater Cambridge area is of national economic significance and includes the historic city centre; two world class universities; internationally renowned high-tech research, innovation, and science parks (including the largest centre of medical research and health science in Europe: the Cambridge Biomedical Campus); more than one hundred rural hamlets, villages, and three new towns under development.

-Cambridge itself forms the centre of the region, with a population of approximately $14\underline{6},000$ people.
+Cambridge itself forms the centre of Greater Cambridge with a population of approximately 146,000 people.
 It includes a city centre with an extensive retail, leisure and tourist offer, two universities, and a number of large employment sites.
-Many residents cycle or travel by public transport to work: 52% of people cycle at least once a week, greater than any other Local Authority area in the country.
+Many residents cycle or travel by public transport to work (31% of people cycle).
 South Cambridgeshire, by comparison, is a predominately rural district, comprising over a hundred villages and hamlets of a variety of sizes and with varying degrees of connectivity by public transport and active modes.
-There are also four new settlements under development.
-Cambourne is the most established, a new settlement located ten miles west of Cambridge.
-Cambourne West (2,350 homes), -and adjacent new village at Bourn Airfield (3,500 homes) are planned whilst the emerging Local Plan indicates the potential for a significant number of 2,000 further additional homes.
-Northstowe, a new town located five miles north-east-west of Cambridge, is in development and due to grow to accommodate approximately 10,000 homes, whilst a new town north of Waterbeach of 11,000 homes has planning permission and early work has started.
-A new village at Bourn Airfield of around 3,500 homes is also proposed for development.
+There are also four new settlements under development:

+- Cambourne is the most established, a new settlement located ten miles west of Cambridge.
+Cambourne West (2,350 homes) is currently being developed, and the emerging Local Plan indicates the potential for a significant number of further additional homes; - Close to Cambourne, a new village at Bourn Airfield (3,500 homes) is planned - Northstowe, a new town located five miles north-west of Cambridge, is in development and is expected to accommodate approximately 10,000 homes; and - A new town north of Waterbeach has received planning permission for 11,000 homes.

-Aside from the cluster of biotechnology and science parks located in South Cambridgeshire, including the Cambridge Science Park, the Wellcome Genome Campus, Babraham Research Campus and Granta Park, the area predominately looks to Cambridge for employment, shopping, leisure, and major services that complement those located within the district or market towns just outside.
-23,400 South Cambridgeshire residents commute to work in Cambridge, compared to 23,800 who work within the district itself.
+Aside from the cluster of biotechnology and science parks located in South Cambridgeshire, including the Cambridge Science Park, the Wellcome Genome Campus, Babraham Research Campus and Granta Park, the area predominately looks to Cambridge for employment, shopping, leisure, education, training, and major services.
+23,400 residents in South Cambridgeshire commute to work in Cambridge, compared to 23,800 who work within the district itself.